For Families

 3. Sign in with the district account

-4. They're in
+4. You're in

 Wi-Fi and login are remembered.
 Next time, just open the lid.